Measurements - Length

 Add a Part of Junction inside the Measurement and use the Formula count*2 and Unit of Measure as ea.
 This Formula takes the Count (runs) measured on the Plan, multiplies them by two and calculates the junction boxes required for the Measurement.

-I want to measure a trench and work out the volume from a Length Measurement.
+I want to measure a trench for one of my cables and work out the volume.
 Can this be done?

 Yes.

-You can add a Part of Trench inside the Measurement and calculate the volume using Formula Len *( depth * width ) and Unit of Measure as m3.
+5. Use the Formula Len *( depth * width ).
 This Formula equates to Length multiplied by depth and width to calculate the trench volume.

 length-faqs-volume.png